The Fault in Our Stars (film): Plot

 Weeks later, Gus tells Hazel he has tracked down Van Houten's assistant, Lidewij, and has been corresponding with Van Houten via email.
-Van Houten says he is only willing to answer their questions in person.
-Gus then surprises Hazel with tickets to Amsterdam, acquired from a charity organization that fulfills the wishes of children with critical illnesses.
+He will only willingly answer their questions in person.
+Gus then surprises Hazel with tickets to Amsterdam, acquired from a wish charity organization.
 After a medical setback, Hazel's doctors eventually allow the trip.

-Hazel and Gus arrive in Amsterdam, where Gus confesses his love for Hazel during a romantic meal sponsored by Van Houten.
-The following afternoon, they go to Van Houten's house, but are shocked to discover he is a mean-spirited alcoholic.
+Hazel and Gus arrive in Amsterdam, where he declares his love for her during a romantic meal sponsored by Van Houten.
+The following afternoon they go to his house, but are shocked to discover he is a mean-spirited alcoholic.
 It is revealed that the emails from Van Houten had actually come from Lidewij, who arranged the meeting without Van Houten's knowledge.
-Van Houten taunts Hazel for seeking serious answers to a piece of fiction and belittles her medical condition.
+He taunts Hazel for seeking serious answers to a piece of fiction and belittles her medical condition.

 Distraught, the teens leave the residence, but Lidewij follows after them and invites them to go sightseeing to compensate for their ruined experience.
 The three of them visit the Anne Frank House, where Hazel and Gus share their first kiss.
-The next day, after Gus and Hazel have breakfast with Hazel's mother, Frannie, and they both go for a walk before sitting down on a public bench, Gus reveals to Hazel that his cancer has returned, is spreading throughout his body, and is now terminal.
+They return to Augustus' hotel room, where they have sex.
+The next day, Gus reveals to Hazel that his cancer has returned and metastasized, so is now terminal.

 After their return to Indianapolis, Gus' health continues to deteriorate.
-Gus invites Hazel and Isaac to his "pre-funeral" so that they can both deliver their prepared eulogies, during which, Hazel tells Gus she would not trade their short time together for anything.
+Gus invites Hazel and Isaac to his "pre-funeral" so that they can both deliver their prepared eulogies, during which she tells him she would not trade their short time together for anything.
 Gus dies eight days later.

-At his funeral, Van Houten appears behind Hazel and reveals that Gus had demanded he do so.
-After the funeral service, Hazel tells her parents that she wants some alone time and to go for a drive.
-Not having left yet, while still in her car, Hazel is frightened when Van Houten abruptly enters the car from the passenger side.
-Van Houten then apologizes for his behavior when she and Gus were in Amsterdam, and explains to her that An Imperial Affliction was inspired by his own daughter, Anna, who died from leukemia at a young age.
-He gives Hazel a piece of paper, which she initially crumples up and discards in the car, but later retrieves it after Isaac visits her at her house and reveals that the paper was a letter from Gus, who had asked Van Houten for assistance in writing a eulogy for Hazel.
+At his funeral, Van Houten arrives and reveals that Gus had demanded that he attend the funeral.
+He apologizes for his hostile treatment of them and explains that An Imperial Affliction was inspired by his own daughter, Anna, who died from leukemia at a young age.

+The author gives Hazel a piece of paper, which she initially crumples up and discards in the car.
+She later retrieves it after Isaac reveals that it was a letter from Gus, who had asked for Van Houten's assistance in writing a eulogy for Hazel.

-Hazel reads the letter, in which Gus accepts his fate and professes his love for Hazel.
-As Hazel finishes the letter, she lies on her back on the lawn in her backyard and looks up at the stars, smiling.
+Hazel reads the letter, in which Gus accepts his fate and professes his love for her.
+As she finishes the letter, she lies on her back on the lawn in her backyard and looks up at the stars, smiling.